mk0y/wp-on-routes/readme.txt

 Good old plugin installation applies here too - download it / clone it to `plugins/` dir, activate.

+If you want to clone it, here is the repository: [https://github.com/markzero/wp-on-routes](https://github.com/markzero/wp-on-routes)

 No UI involved.